Digital tools to help you navigate Brexit

-Podcast: What Brexit means for your business
+Chamber podcast: What Brexit means for your business

 Simon Hart and Richard Arnott from the accountancy and consulting services specialist RSM explore last-minute Brexit preparations for businesses and the likely impact of Brexit on Cumbria and the wider economy.
 Simon is RSM’s national lead Brexit partner, who spends his days analysing Brexit risks and advising clients how to manage them, while Richard is a consulting director based in Cumbria.

-Podcast: Preparing for Brexit
+Chamber podcast: Preparing for Brexit

 Luke Donockley, a solicitor and Brexit expert with law firm Muckle LLP, explores the practical measures that businesses can do to prepare for Brexit.
 He covers how to go about a Brexit risk assessment, imports and exports, tariffs, obstacles for hauliers, excise duty and VAT, business travel in the EU, trademarks, IP and data protection.

-Podcast: Where does the economy go from here?
+Chamber podcast: Where does the economy go from here?

 Suren Thiru, Head of Economics and Trade Policy at the British Chambers of Commerce, ponders the outlook for the UK economy in the run up to the Brexit deadline on October 31st and beyond.

-Webinar: Trade and Brexit
+HMRC webinar: Trade and Brexit

 HM Revenue and Customs’ hour-long webinar covers the key areas UK businesses must be aware of to keep trading goods when the UK leaves the EU.
 It covers EORI numbers, preparing to make customs declarations, transitional simplified procedures, entry summary declarations (also known as safety and security declarations), and paying customs duty, VAT and excise.

-Webinar: Transitional simplified procedures
+HMRC webinar: Transitional simplified procedures

 Watch a 30-minute webinar that gives information on how to register, import declarations, import value of goods, the duties payable.

-Video: Exporting using the Common Transit Convention
+HMRC video: Exporting using the Common Transit Convention

 Watch this video to find out how to use transit and how it could benefit your business after Brexit.
 It gives information on who can use transit, how to prepare your business to use transit, authorised consignor information and using an individual guarantee.